DigitalPublishingToolkit/NN09/md/10Rules.md

 only from Twitter.
 Kurtz asks whether he was in India in 2007 – seven years ago.
 Puzzled, Joey L. replies that yes, he had been to India: in Varanasi, a historic town on the Ganges river, frequented by pilgrims and tourists.
-The stranger sends a picture taken back in 2007, and asks whether that is him.
+Kurz sends a picture taken back in 2007, and asks whether that is him.
 The photo is a long shot of the historic buildings on the banks of the Ganges, as seen from the river.
 There are a lot of people in the image: boats filled with locals lining the shore, women